sanctuarycomputer/welding/README.md

 - [ ] Welding Balance?
 - [ ] Iron Session?
 (Persisted Drafts, Comments, Favorites?)
 - [ ] i18n (chinese)
-- [ ] Custom subdomains
-- [ ] Test on the FE wether publishing to IPFS is necessary
-- [ ] Add Rainbow Provider
 - [ ] I should be able to view a revision for subgraph
 - [ ] Global activity loader?
 - [ ] Editor: Support in-page Image Uploads